Azure-Samples/pubsub-dapr-nodejs-servicebus/README.md

 ## Quickstart

 The fastest way for you to get this application up and running on Azure is to use the `azd up` command.
-This single command will create and configure all necessary Azure resources.
+This single command will create and configure all necessary Azure & local resources.

-Run the following command to initialize the project, provision Azure resources, build the application code in containers and push to a private Azure Container Registry to create a working application.
+Run the following command to initialize the project, provision the core Azure resources, build the application code in containers and push to a private Azure Container Registry to create a working application.

 ```bash
 azd up -t Azure-Samples/pubsub-dapr-nodejs-servicebus